-- Youth identified the use, misuse and abuse of alcohol, tobacco and other drugs as a top problem in their communities.
-The Hispanic adult focus groups were the only other stakeholders to elevate this issue.
-These factors led the CHNA team to identify Substance Use Prevention as a stand-alone need in this report. - When asked about the biggest problems in their communities, youth respondents rated the following issues as "moderate" or "serious": - The number of young people who use e-cigarettes and other vaping products (80.9%) - The number of bullied children and young people (78.0%) - The number of children who do not have enough money to get things like food, clothing and a good, regular place to live (77.2%) - The number of children who do not go to the doctor when they need to (76.5%), - The number of young people who have suicidal thoughts or die by suicide (75.0%) - The number of children who do not have a safe place to live (75.0%) - In open-ended responses, youth most often mentioned alcohol, tobacco and other drugs with 36 mentions, followed by mental health with 21 mentions, child maltreatment with 18 mentions and social media and technology with 14 mentions.
+• Youth identified the use, misuse and abuse of alcohol, tobacco and other drugs as a top problem in their communities.
+The Hispanic adult focus groups were the only other group to elevate this issue.
+These factors led the CHNA team to identify Substance Use Prevention as a stand-alone need in this report.

+- When asked about the biggest problems in their communities, youth respondents rated the following issues as "moderate" or "serious": - The number of young people who use e-cigarettes and other vaping products (86.7%) - The number of children who don't have enough money to get things like food, clothing and a good, regular place to live (80.0%) - The number of young people who have suicidal thoughts or die by suicide (78.9%) - The number of children who do not go to the doctor when they need to (78.7%) - The number of children who do not have a safe place to live (78.0%) - The number of bullied children and young people (77.8%) - In open-ended responses, youth most often mentioned alcohol, tobacco and other drugs with 27 mentions, followed by child maltreatment with 11 mentions, mental health with 9 mentions, bullying with 7 mentions and having a safe place to live with 7 mentions.